Penguin Island (Western Australia): Little penguin colony

 In the 19th and 20th centuries, the penguins were victims of dog attacks and shooting by holiday-makers.
 An informal assessment of the Penguin Island colony was made by Vincent Serventy in 1946.
 After several visits, he estimated the colony to number approximately 500 pairs.
 In the 1940s concern was expressed for the viability of the penguin colony on Penguin Island, due to combined threats of human landing parties with guns and dogs, occasional fires, and an abundance of rabbits which were denuding the island of its former vegetation and accelerating its erosion.
 Rabbits were believed to have been introduced to the island in the 1920s, and numbered approximately four to five thousand in the late 1940s.
 By 1950, it had become an illegal act to take a dog to Penguin Island.

 Penguins were present on Penguin Island in the 1890s, 1900s, 1910s and 1920s.
-Australian sea lions were also known to haul out on the island around this time.
+Australian Sea Lions were also known to haul out on the island around this time.

 In the 21st century, spotting wild little penguins at the island is unusual as for most of the year, daylight hours are spent at sea chasing fish, and visitors are strictly prohibited from being on the island except during specified daylight hours from mid-September to early June.

-The Little penguin population which breeds on Penguin Island is genetically distinct and in decline.
-In 2007 there were between 1600 and 2000 little penguins on Penguin Island during breeding months.
+The little penguin population which breeds on Penguin Island is genetically distinct and in decline.
+In 2007 there were between 1,600 and 2,000 little penguins on Penguin Island during breeding months.
 By 2011, the number had dropped to about 1000, and by 2022 to about 250.
 Penguins have been observed taking longer foraging trips leading to chick malnutrition and starvation.
 Prey depletion and climate change are considered to be major pressures on the breeding population.
 A proposal to construct a marina at Point Peron is also considered a future threat.

 Little penguins also breed on nearby Garden Island, 6.5 km to the north.
 The two colonies are considered as a single meta-population.
 In 2007, the meta-population was estimated to include a total of 2369 individuals.

 Rescued penguins

 A small population of rescued penguins were kept in a dedicated enclosure on the island (known as the Discovery Centre) for visitors to the island to observe.
-The enclosure was built by the Department of Environment and Conservation in 1987.
+The enclosure was built by the Department of Environment & Conservation in 1987.
 As well as being a sanctuary to care for injured wild penguins, it was also the home of 10 resident penguins that had been badly injured, orphaned as chicks or born in captivity, and were thus unlikely to survive in the wild.
 The enclosure had been designed to reflect the natural sandy, coastal scrub environment of the penguins and included a saltwater pond with viewing panels to watch the little penguins swim.
 Penguin feedings were held three times daily by a park ranger.
 The last seven penguins to stay there were moved into existing penguin populations at Perth Zoo and Caversham Wildlife Park in September 2023, after the decision was taken to close the Centre permanently.